alikadir/nodejs-graphql/README.md

+## All of GraphQL features've been implemented in this project

 The Project has twice approach
 1) using pure javascript client - server
 2) using Apollo graphql library client - server